bigteamscienceconference/bigteamscienceconference.github.io/index.md

 The goal of this two-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

-Stay tuned for more information regarding submissions, registration, and program details!

 ***
 <!--## [Speakers]({{site.baseurl}}/people/)
 -->